Research at U-M School of Nursing

 Support for Researchers

-The Grants and Research Office (GRO) supports the research of U-M School of Nursing faculty by providing services that help maximize funding, facilitate the investigation process, and expedite the writing and publication of findings.
+The Grants and Research Office (GRO) provide administrative support to the research of U-M School of Nursing faculty by providing services that help maximize funding, facilitate the investigation process, and expedite the writing and publication of findings.
 This support begins with proposal development and extends through the fiscal and regulatory management of studies.
-See Applying for a Grant and Managing a Grant for more details.
+The Applying for a Grant and Managing a Grant webpages provide more details.